stpd1/stpd/README.md

 ## Stack management

-Top level expressions and are evaluated on the stack.
-Nested expressions use the parent array as stack (result is pushed in the parent array at the nested expr position).
+Top level expressions are evaluated on the stack.
+Nested expressions use the parent array as a stack (the result is pushed into the parent array at the nested expression's position).

-These are all implemented functions: ```pop swap dup over rot stack```.
+These are the currently implemented functions: ```pop swap dup over rot stack```.

 ```
 1 2 3 pop swap  ->  STACK: (2 1)